ono-midori/ono-midori.github.io/techs/libevent.md

 Setting the min_share to 0 disables the minimum-share code entirely.

-Libevent’s rate-limiting has had minimum shares since it was first introduced.
+Libevent's rate-limiting has had minimum shares since it was first introduced.
 The function to change them was first exposed in Libevent 2.0.6-rc.

 #### Limitations of the rate-limiting implementation